syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ### ItemBorderThickness

-The SfSegmentedItem border thickness can be customized using `ItemBorderThickness` property.
-The default value is 0,0,1,0.
-Also item margin can be changed using the `ItemContainerStyle` property.
+The `SfSegmentedItem` border thickness can be customized using `ItemBorderThickness` property.
+We recommend to set item margin using the `ItemContainerStyle` property to avoid thick border when both control border thickness and segment item border thickness is used simultaneously.

+N> The default value is 0,0,1,0.

 {% tabs %}
 {% highlight xaml %}